andref15/G4mvc/README.md

         }
     }

+#### UseProcessedPathForContentLink
+Defines if the processed path from the VirtualPathProcessor should be used for UrlHelper.Content methods.\
+If this value is undefined and `UseVirtualPathProcessor` is set to true, this defaults to `true`.

 #### MakeGeneratedClassesInternal
 Defines if the generated route classes and the MVC and Links class will be public or internal

+#### GeneratedClassNamespace
+Defines in which namespace the generated MVC and Links class will exist.
+If this value is undefined, this defaults to `global`
+- `global` defines that the files will exist in the global namespace (aka no namespace)'
+- `project` defines that the files will exist in the root namespace of the web project
+- any other value will be set as the namespace (eg. `G4mvc.SampleMVC`)
+  - If the value starts with a `.` the namespace will be relative to the project root namespace (e.g. `.Generated`)

 #### EnableSubfoldersInViews
 Defines if subfolders in the controller's Views folder should be supported